 I knit socks like my life depends on it.

-I knit so many socks that I get bored of knitting socks and start gloves.
+I knit so many socks that I get bored with knitting socks and start gloves.

 Only to turn them into socks part way through because I love turning heels.